Frequently Asked Questions and Information

-At this time, it is not necessary to register in order to obtain SSE Data.
+At this time, it is not necessary to register in order to obtain POWER Data.

-The SSE data provider requests that the following acknowledgement be used when SSE data products are used in a publication:
+The POWER data provider requests that the following acknowledgement be used when POWER data products are used in a publication:

 "These data were obtained from the NASA Langley Research Center Atmospheric Science Data Center POWER Project".